Clinical Nurse Consultant - Specialist Dementia Care Program

 If you are currently employed at Western Health, please ensure you sign in through the 'Employee Login' via the external Careers Page or access the Careers Page via the intranet before applying.

-Closing date: 11:59pm on 14 August 2025.
+Closing date: 11:59pm on 14 October 2025.

 Enquiries: For further information about this role, contact Suzi Kindler 0401 432 470 or Melinda Radonich on 9057 4150.